omaima-khalil/okhalil/README.md

 # okhalil
-Hey, welcome to my blog that reflects my ideas :) it's will be ready to publish asap
+Hey, welcome to my blog that reflects my ideas :)
+It's will be ready to publish asap